Cageless

-Cageless is the seventh studio album by the Canadian pop rock group Hedley, released through Universal Music Canada on September 29, 2017.
+Cageless is the seventh and final studio album by the Canadian pop rock group Hedley, released through Universal Music Canada on September 29, 2017.
 It was supported by the singles "Love Again" and "Better Days".
-The music video for the former was shot for virtual reality.
 The album received a Juno Award nomination for Pop Album of the Year.
-The album sold a total of 9,000 units.
+The album sold a total of 9,000 units in its first week.